pierrelegall/eavi/README.md

 ## License

-Risitor is licensed under the MIT License.
+Eavi is licensed under the MIT License.